adprolabs/coding-standards/README.md

-AdPro Labs - Coding Style Guide
+AdPro Labs - PHP Coding Style Guide
 ==================

 This guide extends and expands on [PSR-1], the basic coding standard.